 - “I need to bring all these casseroles to our neighbors before the end of the afternoon.”
 Despite the fact that these casseroles do not exist, the words may signify a need for purpose in day-to-day life or wanting to be involved in an activity.
 A good reply to determine more could be, “Why did you decide to make casseroles for our neighbors?”

 Maintaining a log of these types of events can help you notice a pattern in the person’s dementia confusion.
 The more you listen in and pay close attention, the easier it will be to recognize the thinking behind the alternate reality and the most effective way to respond.

 As long as the scenario is not going to be harmful or inappropriate, it is perfectly fine to go along with the senior’s alternate reality.
 Doing so is not going to make the dementia worse.
 Bear in mind, the senior’s reality is genuine to him/her and playing along can make the older adult feel more comfortable.

-If the situation is inappropriate or may possibly cause harm to the older adult, try to react to the perceived need while redirecting him/her to something safer or more appropriate.
+If the situation is inappropriate or may potentially cause harm to the older adult, try to react to the perceived need while redirecting him/her to something safer or more appropriate.

 Bear in mind the following 3 actions:

 - React to his/her need.

 And, call on the home care team at Live Well at Home, providers of dementia care in elk grove and the surrounding areas recommend most.
 Our care professionals are on hand to offer compassionate, professional respite care services for family care providers who could use some time to rest and recharge.
 Contact us any time to learn more at 800-478-1209 or fill out our online contact form.
 For more information about all of the areas we serve in California, please see our Service Area page.